pughlab/su2c-gsc-scrna/analysis/Figure-2_GSC_SharedClusterMarkers.md

 ```

 ---
-## 9.0 Plot proliferation across all patients -- this looks shitty
+## 9.0 Plot proliferation across all patients
 ---